PurpleKingdomGames/pkg-website/website/blog/2024-03-20-scaling-the-elm-architecture.md

     )
 ```

+That's much cleaner, we're removed the ID fields and introduced a local `Msg` enum specifically for `Counter`s that don't take an ID ...but wait a minute!
+How is that going to work?
+Well in the case of counters specifically we can just rely on the order of the counters.
+This won't always work, of course, sometimes you need an ID.

-That's much cleaner but by now you may be wondering what this looks like as part of our application code, let's update that now making use of the `Counter` previously defined.
+By now you may be wondering what this looks like as part of our application code, let's update that now making use of the `Counter` previously defined.

 ```scala
 object App extends TyrianLikeApp: